 This piece has indeed puzzled me since I first encountered it, and I find that its meaning changes as time yawns on (as all art is wont to do).
 Most recently, glimpsing it as I traipsed with a friend down Rue de Belleville on a balmy May evening, its warning– to be wary of words– made me think of American politics, and a current President who uses words as crafty yet often surreal weapons– as if their relationship to facts were wholly optional.

-I have little doubt that the next time I’m there, it’ll leave yet another impression— much like this other intriguing example of street art, this one high up on Rue de Belleville (on the right as you approach Rue des Pyrenées).
+I have little doubt that the next time I’m there, it’ll leave yet another impression— much like this other intriguing example of street art does.
+This one can be glimpsed high up on Rue de Belleville (on the right as you approach Rue des Pyrenées).

-Getting There & Getting Around:
+Getting There & Getting Around